 M.A.T. from Rockford College in Teaching

-Faye Bahmanyar is new to the faculty but she is hardly new to Keith Country Day School.
-Faye’s son Navid graduated from Keith in 2011 as a National Merit Scholar and her son Alex is a fifth grader in the lower school.
-Faye will be partnering with Rhonda Hanley in the first grade this year.
+Faye’s son, Navid, graduated from Keith in 2011 as a National Merit Scholar and her son, Alex, attends Keith’s Middle School.
+Faye will again be co-teaching Grade 1 with Rhonda Hanley.
 In addition to bringing high expectations for academic and social learning, she hopes to create an engaged classroom for both students and parents.
-A graduate from George Mason University with a bachelor’s in Laboratory Science and a master’s in Information Management, Faye earned a second master’s degree in Teaching from Rockford College and has a K-9 teaching certificate.
+A graduate from George Mason University with a bachelor’s in Laboratory Science and a master’s in Information Management, Faye earned a second master’s degree in teaching from Rockford College.
 Prior to joining the Keith faculty, her classroom experience included teaching kindergarten through second grade students.
-Before going into education, she worked as a senior systems analyst for commercial billing systems at MCI Telecommunications Corporation in Arlington, VA and the American Red Cross in Washington, D.C.
+She integrates her extensive business experiences into math and science instruction.
+Faye has worked as a senior systems analyst for commercial billing systems at MCI Telecommunications Corporation in Arlington, Virginia and the American Red Cross in Washington, D.C.
 She has also been a systems consultant for different projects at Kelly Air Force Base in San Antonio, Texas.